se-tuebingen/effect-jit-artifact/notes.md

 - Implement globals (using strings as id)
 ## 2024-04-05
 - Initial draft of koka backend with somewhat working handlers
-  - disable monadic translation, switch out key functions for handlers
+  - disable monadic translation, switch out key functions for handlers [#insight]
 ## 2024-04-06
 - Make LoadLib an instruction so it can divert execution to a static-init for the library
 - allow static-init (needed for globals)